-The other day, my mind wandered towards miniature toys when thinking about what I’m going to write about next.
+The other day, my mind wandered toward miniature toys when thinking about what I’m going to write about next.

 More specifically: what would boys/girls/teenagers or adults like when they are not into dollhouses or dolls?
 Because, let’s just be honest, although this site is about dollhouses, there are plenty of other miniature-related things out there that are also quite fun to do.

-But a little bit more targeted on children and teenagers (yeah, yeah, also older haha).
+But a little bit more targeted at children and teenagers (yeah, yeah, also older haha).

 And I would like to show these toys to you because I find some of these intriguing, pretty or just interesting.